Syscall-Level Fault Injection

 Inject faults at the protocol level via transparent proxy.
 Target specific HTTP paths, SQL queries, Redis commands, or Kafka topics — without touching the network stack.

-HTTP gRPC PostgreSQL MySQL Redis Kafka NATS MongoDB AMQP Memcached TCP
+HTTP HTTP/2 gRPC PostgreSQL MySQL Redis Kafka NATS MongoDB Cassandra ClickHouse AMQP Memcached TCP UDP

 Unified API